Yarflam/npm-dep-check/README.md

 # npm-dep-check

-Find the dependencies of an npm package.
+Find the dependencies of an NPM package.

 ## Install